starlightme/v2ex-daily-sgin-in/README.md

 ##Reminder##

-* fill your v2ex username and password in the code
+* Fill your v2ex username and password in the code
 * Remove all chinese comments before you use it
 * `chmod u+x v2ex.py`
 * `corntab -e` add your setting
-* use absolute direction in `crontab` setting
+* Use absolute path in `crontab` setting
-* make sure the role of script owner and crontab mission creater are the same
+* Make sure the role of script owner and crontab mission creater are the same

 ##Crontab##